The new Motion Eye™ camera

 As real as it gets

 With 4K HDR, your videos never looked so real!
-Whether taking videos of the sky at twilight or the breathtaking scenery during a trip to the mountains, 4K HDR video captures your world with contrast, detail and colours like never before.
+Whether taking videos of the sky at twilight or the breath-taking scenery during a trip to the mountains, 4K HDR video captures your world with contrast, detail, and colors like never before.
 All you need to do is tap HDR on your screen and you’re good to go.
-Along with a 4K HDR compatible display, you can relive the magic and share your experiences with those you love.
+Along with a 4K HDR-compatible display, you can relive the magic and share your experiences with those you love.

 Never miss a moment

 Sometimes things happen so fast that you simply can’t react quickly enough.
 Not even with the camera ready in your hand.
 No worries!
 The Predictive Capture feature detects if an object is moving and then automatically starts to buffer images before you press the Shutter button.
 The result is up to four images captured before you actually took the photo.

 You can adjust individual settings in Superior Auto mode as well.

 From panoramic views to close-up photos.
 Superior Auto mode works best in situations where the lighting conditions are good and you just want quality results without having to manually adjust any settings.
 It’s also ideal for situations where subjects are moving fast and the conditions are changing, or when there’s a lot going on around you and you don’t want to miss anything.